simonava5/fishers-iris-data/README.md

   <b>Figure 3.</b> Output of .shape and .dtypes.<br>
 </p>

 The numerical features are correctly identified as continuous variables stored as a [double precision float](https://docs.scipy.org/doc/numpy-1.14.0/user/basics.types.html) and the species column as an object.
-For future exploration and analyses I want to specify that the species column represents a categorical variable.
+For future exploration and analyses I then specify that the species column represents a categorical variable using the .astype module.

 ```python
 data['species'] = data['species'].astype('category')